sublimeS0/etqw-lan-setup/README.md

 3. Copy contents of repo `base/` directory into local game root folder.

-4. If hosting, copy `server-configs/` and `server-start-scripts/` into local game root folder.
+4. If hosting, copy `server-profiles/` into local game root folder.

 5. Keep the Strogg hands off your oil.